JulianNSH/Calculator/README.txt

 <<<<<<< HEAD
-*Build on Maven Framework*
+*Build with Maven Framework*

-+ JUnit tests

-Calculator.java - main
-src folder with .java files
+Calculator is a simple programm that runs in console You can use it by running the .jar file

 =======
-Calculator.class - main file
-src folder with .java files
-out folder with .class files (compiled .java files from src)
++ .jar executable file
++ JUnit test
 >>>>>>> 98a089b4574748bf8f377faef499e2ac183c23ad